KPIs & Operating Metrics(New)

 Expand Energy (EXE) Short-Term Debt issuances (2016 - 2020)

-Expand Energy (EXE) has disclosed Short-Term Debt issuances for 11 consecutive years, with -$150.0 million as the latest value for Q4 2020.
+Expand Energy has reported Short-Term Debt issuances over the past 11 years, most recently at -$150.0 million for Q4 2020.

 • Quarterly Short-Term Debt issuances fell 108.02% to -$150.0 million in Q4 2020 from the year-ago period, while the trailing twelve-month figure was -$150.0 million through Sep 2021, down 102.64% year-over-year, with the annual reading at $3.7 billion for FY2020, 65.75% down from the prior year.